 End Sub

-- In the first portion, the sub-routine is given a name, here it is End_Date_of_future_month().
+- In the first portion, the sub-routine is given a name, End_Date_of_future_month().

-- Next, define the variables r_range and selected_cells variables and assign it as Range.
+- Next, the variables r_range and selected_cells are defined and assigned as type Range.

-- Then, use For Loop to iterate through the cells in the r_range variable while applying the EoMonth function to return the end date and the Offset property to paste the results into the adjacent column.
+- A For Loop is used to iterate through the cells in the r_range while applying the EoMonth function to return the end date and the Offset property to paste the results into the adjacent column.

-Eventually, the results should look like the screenshot given below.
+The results should look like the screenshot below.

 Common Errors While Using the EOMONTH Function in Excel

-Furthermore, in this section, we’ll discuss the possible errors we may encounter while using the EOMONTH function in Excel.
+There are several errors we may encounter while using the EOMONTH function.

 ---|---|

-- In the first place, the function may return the #NUM!
+- The function will return the #NUM!
 Error if the start_date argument contains an invalid Date format, like “23-23-22”.

-- Additionally, we may face the #VALUE!
-Error in case the start_date argument is a non-numeric value, for instance, the C4 cell refers to the text “Delivery Date”.
+- Additionally, we will face the #VALUE!
+Error if the start_date argument is a non-numeric value, for instance, cell C4 refers to the text “Delivery Date”.

 Things to Remember

-- First, a positive number in the months argument returns dates in the future whereas a negative number yields dates in the past.
+- A positive number in the months argument returns dates in the future, whereas a negative number yields dates in the past.

-- Second, the EOMONTH function ignores any decimal values given in the start_date and months arguments.
+- The EOMONTH function ignores any decimal values given in the start_date and months arguments.

-- Third, by default, the EOMONTH function generates the date as a serial number that needs to be formatted as a Date.
+- By default, the EOMONTH function generates the date as a serial number that needs to be formatted as a Date.

 Download Practice Workbook